GNOME/gtk/docs/reference/gtk/running.md

 ## Profiling {#profiling}

 GTK supports profiling with sysprof.
-It exports timing information about frameclock phases and various characteristics of GskRenders in a format that can be displayed by sysprof or GNOME Builder.
+It exports timing information about frameclock phases and various characteristics of GskRenderers in a format that can be displayed by sysprof or GNOME Builder.

-A simple way to capture data is to set the `GTK_TRACE` environment variable.
-When it is set, GTK will write profiling data to a file called `gtk.PID.syscap`.
+A simple way to capture data is to run your application under the `sysprof-cli` wrapper, which will write profiling data to a file called `capture.syscap`.

 When launching the application from sysprof, it will set the `SYSPROF_TRACE_FD` environment variable to point GTK at a file descriptor to write profiling data to.

-When GtkApplication registers with D-Bus, it exports the `org.gnome.Sysprof2.Profiler` D-Bus interface that lets sysprof request profiling data at runtime.